-Currently the three PCEP contracts are BBII, Stadler, and SCADA.
-Future PCEP contracts such as CEMOF Modifications and the Tunnel Notching will also follow the change management process.
+Currently the four PCEP contracts are BBII, Stadler, Tunnel Modification and SCADA.
+Future PCEP contracts such as CEMOF Modifications will also follow the change management process.

 A log of all executed change orders can be found in Appendix E.

 Executed Contract Change Orders (CCO) This Month